Chesterfield Township, Michigan

 Chesterfield Charter Township is a charter township of Macomb County in the U.S. state of Michigan.
-As of the 2000 census, the township population was 37,405.
-The 2010 Census places the population at 43,381.
+As of the 2020 census the population was 45,376.

 The township was organized in 1842, formed from a portion of Macomb Township.
 In 1989 it gained charter status.
 The township is part of Metro Detroit.

 History

 Chesterfield Township was originally established as a general law township in 1842.
 It became a charter township in 1989.

 The original European-American settlement in the area was a hamlet called Chesterfield, first settled in 1830.
 When the Grand Trunk Railway came through in 1865, it stimulated the development of businesses in the hamlet.
 It had a post office from 1875 until 1907, but has since lost its specific identity.

 Geography

+Chesterfield Township is in eastern Macomb County and is bordered on the north by Lenox Township and the village of New Haven; on the east by Ira Township in St. Clair County, and by the village of New Baltimore; on the southeast by Anchor Bay, which is a part of Lake St. Clair; on the south by Harrison Township; and on the west by Macomb Township.